We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

-If you’re searching the most popular diamond retailers online or in-person, you’re more likely to find a variety of options available for SI diamonds.
-You can filter by carat, color, and cut, and you’ll be presented with dozens or hundreds for each grade or weight.
+If you’re searching the most popular diamond vendors online or in-person, you’re more likely to find SI diamonds.
+Filter by carat, color, and cut, and you’ll be presented with dozens or hundreds for each grade or weight.

 The same cannot be said about I diamonds.
-In fact, many of the most popular retailers don’t sell diamonds below I1, and some avoid selling included diamonds at all.
+In fact, many of the most popular retailers don’t sell diamonds for engagement rings below I1.
+Some avoid selling included diamonds at all.

 For example, James Allen sells loose diamonds at each clarity grade down to I1 but doesn’t include I2 or I3 diamonds.
 They would sell for a low price, and many retailers want to avoid selling diamonds loaded with inclusions.

-As a prospective diamond buyer, you want the maximum amount of options so you can prioritize the qualities that are most important to you.
-Choosing a SI diamond versus an included one gives you these choices.
+As a prospective buyer, you want the maximum amount of options so you can prioritize qualities that are most important to you.
+Choosing a SI versus I diamond gives you these choices.

 Do I and SI Diamonds Have any Similarities?